JensRantil/jensrantil.github.io/content/posts/2024-02-25_a-data-structures-curriculum.md

   * What is a linked list?
   * How does it differ from an array?
   * Advantages?
 Disadvantages?
+  * What is a "skip list"?
+Advantages?
+Disadvantages?

 * Trees and Graphs
   * What is a tree?